 Some readers will be already be familiar with dramatic art, if not on stage or in the wings, as fannies in the seats.
 Their input can enhance the read, connecting page to stage, promote live theatre, but they mustn’t be allowed to steal the show.
 Those who don’t go to the theatre should, but the read itself requires no background or experience.

 That said, a group may want someone who knows drama to moderate their reads, to educate.
 We suggest you invite a special guest (drama teacher, stage director) to moderate the read, maybe join your group.
 See Moderate a Group.

 Typically, readers gather briefly before the appointed “curtain” time to share greetings, introductions, announcements, get a cup of coffee (or a drink), and sit down with open e-books, in “places.”

 Often a host invites readers to arrive up to an an hour earlier (or remain after) to socialize, but the read should start (and end) on time.

 Who these readers are depends on who speaks first, regardless of the gender, age, type, or dramatic significance of the role.
-If readers are reluctant, the Host may prod, but the goal is to encourage the meek to speak up voluntarily.
+If readers are reluctant, the Host (and hams) may prod; likewise those who dominate are (politely) restrained.
+The goal is to encourage the meek to speak up voluntarily.
 It’s part of our mission.

 A cold read is a literary adventure, in which we discover who our characters are and what they’re doing as we speak their words.
 The game is let these discoveries affect the way we deliver them, to make the play make sense.